csswizardry/csswizardry.github.com/_posts/2023-12-09-correctly-configure-preconnections.md

 days in…).
 It stems from a misunderstanding around when to use `crossorigin`.
 I get the impression that developers think ‘this request is going to another origin, so it must need the `crossorigin` attribute’.
-But that’s not what the attribute is for—`crossorigin` is used to define the CORS policy for the request. `crossorigin=anonymous` (or a bare `crossorigin` attribute) will never exchange any user credentials (e.g. cookies); `crossorigin=use-credentials` will always exchange credentials.
+But that’s not what the attribute is for — `crossorigin` is used to define the CORS policy for the request. `crossorigin=anonymous` (or a bare `crossorigin` attribute) will never exchange any user credentials (e.g. cookies); `crossorigin=use-credentials` will always exchange credentials.
 Unless you know that you need it, you almost never